Change an auth helper signature without breaking callers, tests, or prior project decisions.

 - May 2 → 3 jcodemunch maintainer @jgravelle shipped v1.80.7 / 1.80.8 / 1.80.9 against specific bench findings.
 P5 recall 0.00 → 1.00; lodash P1 0/10 → 9/10.

 - May 4 Adding lodash to the bench exposed the symmetric blind spot in sverklo's parser. sverklo v0.20.2 ships the fix.
-Sverklo P1 0.30 → 0.73; overall F1 0.45 → 0.56 (now leader).
+Sverklo P1 0.30 → 0.73; overall F1 0.45 → 0.56 on that run.

 "the bigger opportunity here is the potential genesis of an 'MCP Server Arena' on par with what the leading AI/LLM/Chatbot arenas provide…"